 HDHP annual out-of-pocket maximum

 An HSA is a special bank account for your employees' eligible health care costs.
-They can put money into their HSA through pre-tax payroll deduction, deposits or transfers.
-As the amount grows over time, they can continue to save it or spend it on eligible expenses.
+They can put money into their HSA through pre-tax payroll deductions, deposits or transfers.
+As the amount grows over time, they can continue to save it or spend it on eligible medical and medical-related expenses.

 Employers can also contribute to the accounts, but the annual contribution maximum applies to all contributions in total (from the employee and the employer).

-There are a number of benefits for employees who have HSAs:
+There are a number of benefits for employees who have an HSA: